achapin/spaceshooter/README.md

 - Survive: A bunch of enemies spawn, players have to defeat all of them (or at least some percentage of them) before moving on
 - Destroy: There's an enemy building/ship/whatever, and it needs to get blown up.
 Probably on a timer or something
 - Protect: There's a friendly building/ship/whatever, and it needs to not get blown up.
+- Get to point X: Useful for transitioning between set pieces

+### Level structure
+The level drops players in at the same relative location, and there is a chain of objectives and events that they need to complete in order to complete their mission.
+All players share the same state in the level progression chain, there are no secret player agendas or anything like that.
+Though maybe some players might be searching for an achievement or something like that.
+It might be fun to have secret hidden objectives, but with the open-ended concept I don't think that would be as interesting.

+I don't think there will be a concept of "bosses" like Star Fox, but there might be some souped-up enemies that take on that role.

 ## Ships
 Ships should have a few manageable stats, and some tweaks that can be applied to those stats.
 They can also have different loadouts which can be preselected before starting a level.